-We have loans, investment securities, borrowings and interest rate derivatives indexed to the London Interbank Offered Rate ("LIBOR"), which is the subject of national, international and regulatory guidance and proposals for reform.
+We have borrowings and interest rate derivatives indexed to the London Interbank Offered Rate ("LIBOR"), which is the subject of national, international and regulatory guidance and proposals for reform.
 In July 2017, the Financial Conduct Authority of the U.K. (the "FCA") announced its intention to cease sustaining LIBOR by the end of 2021.
-The ICE Benchmark Administration, which is supervised by the FCA, ended publication of the one-week and two-month USD LIBOR tenors on December 31, 2021, and the remaining USD LIBOR tenors (overnight, one-month, three-month, six-month and 12-month) will end immediately following their publication on June 30, 2023.
+The FCA subsequently announced on March 5, 2021 that the publication of LIBOR would cease for the one-week and two-month USD LIBOR settings immediately after December 31, 2021, and the remaining USD LIBOR settings immediately after June 30, 2023.
+On April 3, 2023, the FCA announced that it will compel the ICE Benchmark Administration to publish an unrepresentative synthetic USD LIBOR through September 30, 2024 for use in legacy contracts.